visionbang/mach_image_proc/README.md

 * Selecting the regions of interest(ROI)

 ### `2.Use both ML and neural network`
-* Find compact model(least computing but use gpu on nerual
+* Find compact model(least compute but use gpu on nerual model)

 ### `3.Select best classification model`
 * Best precision model

 ## License
+* s